Logistics operations workflow for Tallyfy

 task

 Update the order status to shipped in your order management system and WMS.
-Send the tracking number and estimated delivery date to the customer via email or SMS notification.
+Send the tracking number and estimated delivery date to the customer via email or SMS - they're waiting to hear from you.
 Move the completed package to the outbound staging area for carrier pickup.
-Update inventory counts if your system does not automatically decrement on shipment.
+If your system doesn't automatically decrement inventory on shipment, update the counts now.
 Log any order notes for customer service reference.

 Ready to use this template?